Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Anytime-valid SD testing via e-processes

 to compute the e-variable $S_t$ at \eqref{eq:mixture_e-variable} and $E_t=\prod_{\ell=1}^t S_\ell$ as discussed in Theorems~\ref{thm:Test-supermartingale-for-the-FSD_null} and~\ref{thm:asymptotic_power_one}.

-Our choice of weights is inspired by the exponential weights aggregation (EWA) method~\citep{vovk1990aggregating}, which achieves minimax-optimal regret in online learning~\citep{cover1991universal,cesabianchi2006prediction,orabona2016coin}, and has been adapted to analogous sequential testing problems~\citep[e.g.,][]{waudbysmith2020estimating,orabona2023tight,waudbysmith2025universal}.
-The rationale behind the weights in~\eqref{eq:predictable_weights} is to place larger bets on the region where stochastic dominance is violated—that is, on thresholds for which $F_X(z)-F_Y(z)$ is large—and smaller bets on regions where the null holds or violations are only minor.
+The choice of weights in~\eqref{eq:predictable_weights} is inspired by the exponential weights aggregation (EWA) method~\citep{vovk1990aggregating}, which achieves minimax-optimal regret in online learning~\citep{cesabianchi2006prediction}, and has been adapted to analogous sequential testing problems~\citep[e.g.,][]{orabona2023tight,waudbysmith2020estimating,waudbysmith2025universal}.
+The rationale behind~\eqref{eq:predictable_weights} is to place larger bets on the region where SD is violated—that is, on thresholds for which $F_X(z)-F_Y(z)$ is large—and smaller bets on other regions.

-We initially experimented with the original EWA scheme, in which the weights are determined explicitly by the past e-values, that is, by the cumulative gains obtained so far in the game associated with threshold $z$.
-However, this implementation is computationally considerably more expensive, as at each time $t$ it requires computing all past values $S_\ell(\hat{\lambda}_{\ell}(z),z)$, $\ell\leq t$, for every $z \in \tilde{\calZ}_t$.
-Instead, we propose to use exponential weights~\eqref{eq:predictable_weights} with \emph{standardized} CDF difference, by setting
+The original EWA scheme is known to be computationally expensive in similar settings~\citep{cesabianchi2006prediction}, as it requires calculating all past gains at each newly selected threshold $z$.
+Instead, we use exponential weights of the standardized CDF difference, by setting $\eta_t(z_i^t)$ in~\eqref{eq:predictable_weights} as

-for a single pre-specified parameter $\eta>0$.
-The resulting weights involve a self-normalized test statistic, standard in martingale concentration inequalities \citep[e.g.][]{howard2021time} and also common in the literature on SD \citep[e.g.][]{davidson2013testing,zhuang2024tests}.
-In our experiments (Section~\ref{sec:simulations}), we fix the parameter $\eta=1$.
-There, we will empirically compare the adaptive approach with exponential weights against other baselines, including the adaptive approach with weights based linearly on bets, $w_t(z_i^t) \propto \hat{\lambda}_t(z_i^t)$, and the non-adaptive baseline, $w_t(z_i^t) \propto 1$.
+for a single pre-specified parameter $\eta>0$, where the estimated standard deviation is clipped from below to avoid division by zero.
+The resulting weights involve a self-normalized test statistic, standard in martingale concentration inequalities \citep[e.g.,][]{howard2021time} and common in the literature on SD \citep[e.g.,][]{davidson2013testing,zhuang2024tests}.
+Later, in our simulations (Section~\ref{sec:simulations}), we will compare the adaptive approach~\eqref{eq:pred_mixture} with exponential weights against other baselines.